-3. Course outline

-A detailed course outline is required for all skills training programs delivered by public or private training providers or institutions.
+3. Course outline (Public-post secondary calendar courses are exempt) A detailed course outline is required for all training delivered by private training providers or institutions, or any training delivered through the Continuing Education department of a public post-secondary institution.